aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/01-dao-creation-process.md

 ## Creating Your DAO and Choosing Plugins

-Creating a DAO with custom set of plugins on the frontend is simple.
+Creating a DAO with a custom set of plugins on the frontend is simple.
 After picking an available subdomain name on the `dao.eth` domain, we select the plugins to be installed and configure them.
 The plugin contracts then gets deployed and prepared in
 After confirmation, the `DAOFactory` contract creates the `DAO`.